Background pattern

 Consult your doctor or pharmacist before starting to use Laurimic cream.

-- After applying Laurimic, a mild, transient burning sensation may occur, which usually disappears quickly.
+• After applying Laurimic, a transient burning sensation, usually mild, may occur, which usually disappears quickly.

-- If your symptoms do not improve, you should consult your doctor, who will suspend treatment and perform the necessary tests to confirm the diagnosis before repeating the treatment.
+• If there is no improvement in symptoms, you should consult your doctor, who will suspend treatment and perform the necessary tests to confirm the diagnosis before repeating treatment.

-- In case of allergic reactions, you should suspend treatment and consult your doctor.
-Generally, sensitization or allergic reactions can occur when using topical products for an extended period.
+• In case of allergic reactions, you should discontinue treatment and consult your doctor.
+In general, sensitization or allergic reactions can occur when using topical products (local application) for prolonged periods.

-- Avoid contact with your eyes; if this occurs, wash them thoroughly with water.
+• Avoid contact with the eyes; if this occurs, rinse them thoroughly with water.

 Other medications and Laurimic cream

-No interactions with the use of this medication have been described.
+No interactions have been reported with the use of this medication.

 Pregnancy and breastfeeding

-Since there is no experience of use during pregnancy and lactation, Laurimic cream should not be used in these periods, unless a medical professional determines that the benefits for the patient outweigh the possible risks.
+Since there is no experience with the use of Laurimic cream during pregnancy and breastfeeding, it should not be used during these periods, unless, in the doctor's opinion, the benefit to the patient justifies the potential risks.

 Laurimic cream contains propylene glycol (E 1520),